tarantool/tarantool/doc/sphinx/book/configuration/cfg-storage.rst

     How much memory Tarantool allocates to actually store tuples, in gigabytes.
-    When the limit is reached, INSERT or UPDATE requests begin failing with error :ref:`ER_MEMORY_ISSUE`.
+    When the limit is reached, INSERT or UPDATE requests begin failing with error :errcode:`ER_MEMORY_ISSUE`.
 While the server does not go beyond the defined limit to allocate tuples, there is additional memory used to store indexes and connection information.
 Depending on actual configuration and workload, Tarantool can consume up to 20% more than the limit set here.